lucy-musicalfish/ducks-team-23/README.md

 **NOTES:**

 Core works, now need to finesse it.
 We will have video meetings on Monday/Wednesday/Friday at 1pm.
 Notes from the meetings are on the Wiki.
 Emailed Arthur with a few questions

-Changed the github photo, made it a duck photo
+Changed the github photo, made it a duck photo completion is up, doesnt work yet.
+The robot will run, but thats about it.